 - Enforce Texas anti-fraud provisions

-I used Texas in my example for a reason: Texas is one of a handful of states that requires an out-of-state investment advisor to file notice and pay fees even if the advisor has only one client residing in Texas.
+I used Texas in my example for a reason: Texas is one of a handful of states that requires an out-of-state investment adviser to file notice and pay fees even if the adviser has only one client residing in Texas.
 Check out the Texas State Securities Board’s FAQs for a helpful explanation, specifically question and answer 1.A.9:

-So, you might ask, didn’t NSMIA create a national de minimis exemption from investment advisor registration?
+So, you might ask, didn’t NSMIA create a national de minimis exemption from investment adviser registration?